California father wants to take back guilty plea in rape, murder of 14-year-old daughter, report says

 Alycia vanished in 2006, but her body turned up in 2009 -- reportedly buried behind a home Mark had previously rented.
 An autopsy found the girl -- who had traces of drugs ranging from anti-depressants to methamphetamine in her system -- died from acute drug intoxication.

-Less than a year before the girl's death, Mesiti was granted custody of Alycia and her brother after their mother was deemed unfit to care for them, even though he had been previously convicted of both state and federal charges which included drunken driving and bank fraud, the newspaper reported.
-It added that Mesiti was running a methamphetamine lab during this period.
+Less than a year before the girl's death, Mark was granted custody of Alycia and her brother after their mother was deemed unfit to care for them, even though he had been previously convicted of both state and federal charges which included drunken driving and bank fraud, the newspaper reported.
+It added that Mark was running a methamphetamine lab during this period.

 PEDOPHILE GEOPHYSICIST DESCRIBED AS 'SAVAGE INDIVIDUAL' ADMITS LURING CHILDREN, ADULTS INTO ONLINE SEX ABUSE

-Prosecutors argued Mesiti had drugged his daughter then documented sexual assaults against her by either filming the encounters or taking photos.
-The jury saw approximately 100 pictures found on Mesiti’s computer -- 54 of them showing Alycia and her father together, according to the Daily Mail.
+Prosecutors argued Mark had drugged his daughter then documented sexual assaults against her by either filming the encounters or taking photos.
+The jury saw approximately 100 pictures found on Mark's computer -- 54 of them showing Alycia and her father together, according to the Daily Mail.

-The judge now has to decide whether Mesiti can take back his guilty plea.
+The judge now has to decide whether Mark can take back his guilty plea.